 - written proposal (of up to 1000 words)

 - breakdown of expenditure for the stipend requested

 - Applicants should also ensure that references have been provided by two referees

-- Deadline for applications and references extended to 14th June 2019 (see submission details below).
+- Deadline for applications and references 31 March 2020 (see submission details below).

 Applications should clearly state which Fellowship is being applied for.

 Applicants should provide details of plans for the dissemination of their research programme, including publication and the preparation of research funding proposals to further their work on the Museum collections.
 They may wish to include one or more examples of ways in which they would hope to disseminate their research by way of the Museum’s own academic and public programmes.
-Applications should be submitted to Dr Ollie Douglas by email, with the applicant’s name added clearly to the subject line.
+Applications should be submitted to Guy Baxter, email, with the applicant’s name added clearly to the subject line.